Fraud Analyst Jobs in USA with Visa Sponsorship

 Which visa types do employers typically use to sponsor Fraud Analysts?

-The H-1B is the most common sponsorship visa for fraud analysts at banks, fintechs, and insurance companies.
+The H-1B visa is the most common sponsorship visa for fraud analysts at banks, fintechs, and insurance companies.
 The O-1A is available for analysts with exceptional recognition in the field, such as published research or significant industry awards, but it's rarely the first path pursued.
-Australians may qualify for the E-3, which has no lottery and faster processing.
-TN status covers certain analytical roles for Canadian and Mexican nationals under NAFTA-successor rules.
+Australians may qualify for the E-3 visa, which has no lottery and faster processing.
+TN visa status covers certain analytical roles for Canadian and Mexican nationals under NAFTA-successor rules.
 Browse current openings on Migrate Mate to find employers actively sponsoring these visa types.

 Do I need a specific degree to get visa sponsorship as a Fraud Analyst?